20 Jul Are Micronutrients Missing From Your Lawn Care Program?

 Are Micronutrients Missing From Your Lawn Care Program?

-Micronutrients are an often overlooked aspect of lawn fertilization, but many people don’t know that the right micronutrients can pay big dividends in turfgrass health.
-Nitrogen, Potassium, and Phosphorus (N-P-K) are the three most traditional macronutrients and are the primary drivers of growth and health in turfgrass.
+Lawn micronutrients are an often overlooked aspect of fertilization, but many people don’t know that the right micronutrients can pay big dividends in turfgrass health.
+Nitrogen, potassium and phosphorus (N-P-K) are the three most traditional macronutrients and are the primary drivers of growth and health in turfgrass.
 However, in some soils and pH ranges (particularly high pH sandy soils), micronutrients are often the factor that make or break the outcome of your lawn.
-When attempting to diagnose turfgrass issues, a soil test should be performed to determine what soil levels, pH levels, and nutrient levels are present.
+When attempting to diagnose turfgrass issues, a soil test should be performed to determine what soil levels, pH levels and nutrient levels are present.
 While it’s true that maintaining a healthy lawn is partly art and partly science, without basic data, you’ll find yourself shooting in the dark.
 Public universities and private labs in every state offer soil testing services for a minimum fee.
 It’s truly the best money you can spend on your lawn.

 Next, let’s dive into each of the primary turf micronutrients, what they do, and how to identify a possible deficiency.
-Our Lawnifi™ fertility program contains all of the necessary elements when it comes to micronutrient health.
+Our LawnifiTM fertility program contains all of the necessary elements when it comes to micronutrient health.
+A bottle of Recover and Maintain, which are included in the fertilizer boxes below, provide micronutrients for lawns.
 This is just one of the many reasons why our Lawnifi formula has rendered such outstanding results among customers.
-An ounce of prevention is worth a pound of cure.
+Learn more in Why Use Lawnifi Fertilizer?.

 Iron plays a major role in chlorophyll and is one of the best ways to get the green up benefits of nitrogen without the excessive leaf growth and increased risk of fungus, particularly in wet conditions.
 An iron deficiency will typically manifest itself through a yellow discoloration also known as chlorosis where the grass doesn’t produce enough chlorophyll.
 Just a few days after an iron application, a positive green up response should be evident as chlorophyll is restored.
 High pH levels, high calcium content, and wet conditions yield the highest chance for an iron deficiency.
 Soils that are poorly aerated and compacted also have a higher chance of iron deficiency.